 The organization of your message may impact your conversion rates.
 You can run A/B tests to determine whether customers prefer longer or shorter messages and if they’re more engaged with line breaks or capitalization techniques.

 When you include CTA in your messaging, we recommend that you conduct an A/B test to determine which CTA language works best for your brand.
 Some examples we recommend testing for include: “shop now,”, “click here,”, and “ends soon”.

 Run experiments to determine whether your customers prefer casual, friendly messaging or direct, professional messaging.

 After you determine successful content patterns through A/B testing, we recommend running the same message campaign at different times of the day to determine when your customers are most engaged.
-See Test message send times for instructions on how to do so.
+For more information, see A/B test message send times.